microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-01.md

 - Take note of how Copilot’s suggestions can vary greatly depending on the context of your code and the specific language syntax.
 - If Copilot's suggestions don't immediately align with your expectations, experiment with adjusting your code or comments to give it better context.
 - Remember, Copilot is a tool to aid your coding, not to replace the need for understanding the code itself.
 Use this opportunity to learn and understand the suggestions it provides.

-Too comfortable?
-Eager to do more?
-Try these additional challenges!

-- Observe what happens if your IoTDevice is separated from its thingamajig.
-- Configure your IoTDevice to connect to BOTH the mothership and IoTQueenBee at the same time.